zordicom/crisp_controllers/README.md

 <a href="https://github.com/utiasDSL/crisp_controllers/actions/workflows/rolling_ros2_ci.yml"><img src="https://github.com/utiasDSL/crisp_controllers/actions/workflows/rolling_ros2_ci.yml/badge.svg"/></a>
 <a href="https://danielsanjosepro.github.io/crisp_controllers/"><img alt="Static Badge" src="https://img.shields.io/badge/docs-passing-blue?style=flat&link=https%3A%2F%2Fdanielsanjosepro.github.io%2Fcrisp_controllers%2F"></a>

 Collection of C++ controllers for torque-based control for manipulators compatible with `ros2_control`, including Operational Space Control and Cartesian Impedance Control.
-Robot agnostic and tested on the Franka Robotics FR3 Robot in single and bimanual operation.
-Check the [docs](https://danielsanjosepro.github.io/crisp_controllers/)!
+The controllers are developed with intend to be used with learning-based policies (VLA, Diffusion Policies, ...).
+The controllers are robot agnostic and tested on the Franka Robotics FR3 Robot hardware in single and bimanual operation, as well as on multiple robots in simulation.
+Check out the [website](https://utiasdsl.github.io/crisp_controllers/) for demos!

 ## Demos